panzershaft/Python-cloud-native/README.md

 # Python-cloud-native
-Simple python code, which can be deployed on a kuberenetes environment
+Simple python flask and django pods for a k8s cluster, which can be deployed on a kuberenetes environment

 ## Pre-requisites